AreaLayer/javascript-dlc/docs/library.md

 In this library, we have sections:

-- DLC with Events, Signatures, Data
+- DLC with Events, Signatures, Data, UTXOracle
 - Lightning Network with CLN, Eclair, LND
 - Nostr with examples
 - Mainnet or Testnet